benaepli/raft/DESIGN.md

 #### Batch Size Adjustment

-A dynamic batch size, loosely inspired by TCP congestion control, will be used:
+A dynamic batch size, loosely inspired by TCP congestion control, will be used.
+We maintain a variable `threshold` that is initialized to a large (infinite) value.

 - Start with a batch size of 1.
-- If the AppendEntries request succeeds, double batch size up to a configured maximum (e.g. 2000 MB).
+- If an AppendEntries request with the current maximum batch size succeeds:
+    - If `batchSize < threshold`, double the batch size.
+    - Otherwise, increment the batch size by a configurable amount.
-- On failure (e.g. a log inconsistency), immediately reset the batch size to 1.
+- On log inconsistency, set `threshold = max(1, batchSize / 2)` and immediately reset the batch
+  size to 1.
+- On network timeout, halve both the batch size and the threshold.

 ### Persistence Strategy